 - On the left, select the top-level organization.

-- If the setting is Not configured yet, hover over the setting and click Configure.
+- If the setting is Not configured yet, point over the setting and click Configure.

-- If the setting is Locally applied, hover over the setting and click Edit to edit it.
+- If the setting is Locally applied, point over the setting and click Edit.

 - Enter a short description that'll appear in the setting's summary.